marq24/ha-senec-v3/README.md

 Add custom integration using the web interface and follow instruction on screen.

-- Go to `Configuration -> Integrations` and add "Senec" integration
+- Go to `Configuration -> Integrations` and add "SENEC.Home" integration
+- Select the Integration Type (basically LAN ot WebApi)
+- LAN: (`SENEC.Home V3 hybrid/SENEC.Home V3 hybrid duo` or `SENEC.Home V2.1 or older`
+  or `Internal inverter build into SENEC.Home V3 hybrid/hybrid duo`)
-- Provide name for the device, and it's address (hostname or IP)
+    - Provide display name for the device, and it's address (hostname or IP)
     - Provide the update intervall
     - Provide area where the battery is located
+- WebAPI (`WEB.API: mein-senec.de Portal (usable with all SENEC.Home variants)`
+  or `SENEC.Home V4/SENEC.Home V4 hybrid`):
+    - Provide display name for the device
+    - Provide your mein-senec.de login credentials

+You can repreat this to add additional Integration entries (e.g. LAN + WebAPI)

 <a id='inv-lnk'></a>